Wei-MLE-DS/Product_Replacement_Agent/README.md

 ## Features
 - **Image Upload & Validation**: Detects valid, AI-generated, or photoshopped images.
 - **Conversational UI**: Collects product title and return reason from the user.
-- **Metadata-Based Recommendation**: Finds similar or better products using fuzzy matching and metadata similarity.
+- **Metadata-Based Recommendation**: Finds similar or better products from a local dataset.
-- **Web Search Fallback**: If no suitable product is found locally, the agent will automatically perform a web search and return a clearly formatted web result as a fallback.
+- **Manual Amazon Search**: If no suitable product is found locally, or if you're not satisfied with the recommendation, you can click a button to search on Amazon.
+- **Graceful Error Handling**: If the web search is blocked or fails, the app provides a direct link for you to continue the search manually.
 - **Streamlit UI**: User-friendly chatbot interface with test mode for easy testing.
-- **Automated and Interactive CLI Testing**: Use test scripts for both automated and manual testing.
+- **Powered by MCP**: The web search tool is provided via an external MCP (Multi-turn Conversation Protocol) server.

 ---